People

 Cornell Class of 2017

-Liam’s senior thesis examined factors correlated with House Sparrow declines across North America using data from Project FeederWatch.
+Liam’s senior thesis examined factors correlated with House Sparrow declines across North America using data from Project FeederWatch and was published in the Wilson Journal of Ornithology.
 He also worked on a GIS project examining nest site selection in Common Eiders on Appledore Island, Maine.
-Following Cornell, Liam is working on a Master’s degree studying prairie chickens at Kansas State.
+Following Cornell, Liam completed a Master’s degree studying prairie-chickens at Kansas State and then began a PhD at the University of Maine.

 Taylor Heaton Crisologo